 - Great Danes.

-Of course, even if your dog is not one of these breeds, it is still possible (albeit a slim chance) that he or she will develop a problem with the mandible.
+Of course, even if your dog is not one of these breeds, it is still possible (albeit a slim chance) that they will develop a problem with the mandible.

 Diagnosis of Craniomandibular Osteopathy

-Perform a blood test to see if your puppy is a “carrier” for the gene that is responsible for causing craniomandibular osteopathy to develop in certain dogs.
+To diagnose craniomandibular osteopathy, or “lion’s jaw,” sometimes referred to, your veterinarian will most likely order an x-ray of the skull to see what’s happening in your dog’s facial bones.
+They may also perform a blood test to see if your puppy is a “carrier” for the gene responsible for causing craniomandibular osteopathy to develop in particular dogs.

-Which brings us the part of the article where…
+This brings us to the part of the article where…

 This is why…

-For more information about who we currently “feel” offer some of the “best” pet insurance policies in the industry today, we would strongly encourage you to check out our Best Pet Insurance Companies article.
+For more information about who we currently “feel” offer some of the “best” pet insurance policies today, we strongly encourage you to check out our Best Pet Insurance Companies article.